Demerara-Mahaica, Guyana – October 14, 2013

 The bus dropped us off at the guard booth at the main entry point.
 We waited there for our tour guide.
-While we waited, the guards outfitted each member of the group with hair nets and hardhats.
+While we waited, the guards outfitted each member of the group with hairnets and hardhats.

-The Services Building is the “green” epicenter of DDL.
-This is where methane gases, for example, are captured and re-routed for use in other parts of the distilling process; including liquified gas, gas cylinders and dry ice.
+Services building at entry to the El Dorado Distillery.The Services Building is the “green” epicenter of DDL.
+It is where methane gases, for example, are captured and re-routed for use in other parts of the distilling process; including liquefied gas, gas cylinders and dry ice.

-The “wash”, as it is called at this point, is pumped into huge, open-air vats.
+The “wash,” as it is called at this point, is pumped into huge, open-air vats.
 One could see the heat waves coming from the liquid.
 When queried, Amanda was unsure of the temperature of the liquid.

 The wash almost appeared to be boiling.
 That was due to the bubbles caused by the yeast.
 There were several buckets around on the walkways we were using.
 The substance in the buckets helped to keep the yeast from bubbling over the top of the vats.
-At this point in the tour it was rather malodorous.
+At this point in the tour, it was rather malodorous.

 Answering a question, Amanda confirmed that rain getting into the open vats does not negatively impact the distillation process.

 The EHP Wooden Coffey still consists of two towers of wood, the second of which is known as the rectifier.
-Each tower of wood is about 40 or 50 feet tall.
+Each tower of timber is about 40 or 50 feet tall.
 Rum is made by introducing the wash to the top of the column and steam at the bottom.
 This combination wrings out the alcohol vapors, winding their way to the bottom of the still.
 The heavier rums are from the top of the rectifier, mediums from the middle and the lighter rums from the bottom.

 Directly across from the EHP Wooden Coffey still sits the two Grand PM Pot stills.
 PM stands for Port Mourant, a town in Guyana.
 That is where the Grand PM Pot stills began their lives of making rum.
 These were also made of the local greenheart wood.
 Both stills have been in continuous use since 1732!
 Like the EHP Wooden Coffey still, these are the only of their kind in the world.
 The EHP Wooden Coffey still and the Grand PM Pot stills are credited for giving El Dorado rums their distinctive flavors.
 Amanda stated that the Master Distiller, Mr. George Robinson, will often mix from both stills to come up with one particular rum.

-In addition to these wooden “patriarchs”, there were several more modern metal stills in use.
-One in particular was easily the size of a ten-story building.
+In addition to these wooden “patriarchs,” there were several more modern metal stills in use.
+One, in particular, was easily the size of a ten-story building.

-The barrels are all made on site using American white oak.
+The barrels are all made on-site using American white oak.
 Depending on the type of rum desired, some of the barrels are burned on the inside while others are not.

-I initially asked to taste the 25 year rum.
-Amanda said that was not offered because of the expense.
-I ended up tasting the 15, eight, and six year rums.
-My favorite by far was the 15 year rum.
+I initially asked to taste the 25-year rum.
+Amanda said no because of the expense.
+Bottles of the 25-year rum can sell for US$400!
+I ended up trying the 15, eight, and six-year rums.
+My favorite, by far, was the 15-year rum.
 I could see it as a “sipping” rum.
-The eight year smelled sweet, but I thought it had a real alcohol smell and taste.
-The six year was even worse.
+The eight-year smelled sweet, but I thought it had a real alcohol smell and taste.
+The six-year was even worse.
 I likened it to rocket fuel (by the way, all of DDL’s rum have a 40% alcohol content).
-If I were to buy rum it would be the 15 year variety.
+If I were to buy rum, it would be the 15-year variety.